anandksrao/long_vs_short/exercise.md

 ```
 ./readsim.py sim fa --ref refChimp1.fna --pre shortReadsCov30 --rev_strd on --tech nanopore --read_mu 30 --read_dist normal --cov_mu 30 --err_sub_mu 0.001 --err_in_mu 0.001 --err_del_mu 0.001
 ```
-*Note the double dashes "--" for passing options*
+*Note these are double dashes "--"*

 This simulation will generate a set of short fasta reads (30 bases on average) with a 30x coverage using our reference sequence as a template.
 We set the substitution, insertion and deletion error rates to 0.1% to replicate the typical characteristics of short reads (even though the technology is set to "nanopore").